 How do you decide on the attire your groom should wear on the big day?
-Should the Groom Wear a Suit or Tuxedo?
 This is one decision that sets the standard for black-tie, white- tie, formal, or semi-formal affair.
 But what if you don’t really have a preference?
 Well, we’ve got you covered and we’ll be providing a simple guide on how to decide whether a suit or a tux is just right for your groom and your wedding.

 All suits and tuxedos are not created equal.
-However what is biggest difference?
+The biggest difference?
 Satin.
 This is usually seen on the detailing of a tuxedo, decorating the buttons, lining the lapel, or commonly seen on the side-stripe down the pant leg.
 Suits are made using one type of fabric, which makes them slightly less formal.
-You will find when accessorizing a tuxedo you’ll include a waistcoat, cummerbund and bow tie.
-That being said, these accessories aren’t needed for a tux.
+You will find when accessorizing a tuxedo you’ll include a waistcoat, cummerbund, and bow tie.
+That said, these accessories aren’t needed for a tux.

-The most polished option and if you’re planning to have a black-tie wedding, a tuxedo is a must for your groom.
-And therefore is the perfect way to set the tone for your formal event.
+The most polished option and if you’re planning to have a black-tie wedding, a tuxedo is a must for your groom and the perfect way to set the tone for your formal event.
 If you set black-tie as your wedding dress code, you’ll likely have a several guests arrive wearing tuxedos, so keep in mind, do you want anyone to look more formal than your groom?

 Time of Day